 Hubs and I built some awesome plywood magazine files and we needed hardware.
-I couldn't find anything I liked that wasn't $15 a knob (agate pulls, I'm looking at you).
+I couldn’t find anything I liked that wasn’t $15 a knob (agate pulls, I’m looking at you).
 On a whim, I checked out my local Habitat for Humanity ReStore and found two viable options.
 I loved the circles but, alas, there were only four and I needed five.
 A little more rummaging, however, and I produced two smaller circles and decided that I could mix up the sizes.
-Once I got them home, I realize they were made in Austria (you know I'm such a snob about European-made things), so that made me smile.
-The colours, however, weren't right.
-Not to worry!
+Once I got them home, I realize they were made in Austria (you know I’m such a snob about European-made things), so that made me smile.
+The colours weren’t right, but not to worry!
 I was able to rub ‘n buff hardware and give it a fresh and modern look.
 Here’s the before:

 I tried the Silver Leaf rub ‘n buff, hoping for a bright brushed silver finish.
 The rub ‘n buff is strange, strange stuff.
 It goes on smoothly and a little really does go a long way.
 It does provide a more natural-looking, less “painted” finish, but wow – is it time consuming!
 I toiled so long my hand started to cramp up.
 Each time I buffed, I rubbed a little too much off but if I waited too long it dried past the point of buffing.
 I think there’s a trade off, when compared to something like spray paint.
 This dries more quickly, but you spend more time working on it – although I’m sure with practice this could be a much quicker process.